Discover Probiotics and Prebiotics: The Benefits and Differences

 - Better appetite

 - Increase calcium absorption for strong bones

-Prebiotics act primarily as a support for probiotics and the latter cannot sustain or work without the former.
+Prebiotics primarily support probiotics and the latter cannot sustain or work without the former.

-Regular consumption of food rich in fiber is inevitably beneficial to the human health due to the positive chain effect it brings.
+Regular consumption of food rich in fibre is inevitably beneficial to human health due to the positive chain effect it brings.

-Among the list below, sources of fiber include vegetables, fruits, nuts, wholegrain food, and supplements.
+In the list below, sources of fibre include vegetables, fruits, nuts, wholegrain food, and supplements.

 - Beans and legumes

 It is important to note that the amount of fibre typically consumed per serving is roughly one to two grams which is insufficient for most people on a normal diet.

 The exclusion of fruits and vegetables from one’s diet would further deprive the body of the much-needed mineral.

 Even though it is better to consume adequate amounts of minerals and nutrients through the intake of food, there might be certain circumstances that may prevent you from doing so.